decent-chat/decent/docs/api.md

 <- {}

-('flair: null' removes the user's flair.)
+('flair: null' removes the flair.)
 ```

 <a name='get-user'></a>
 ### Retrieve a user by ID [GET /api/users/:id]
-+ does not require session, however:
++ does not require a session, however:
   * if the provided session represents the user `id`, returns extra data (`email`)
 + **in-url** id (ID) - The user ID to fetch